From estimation of quantum probabilities to simulation of quantum circuits: Probability Estimation

 Given a family of quantum circuits $\mc{C}$, we will be interested in constructing an \esimer ~of $\mc{C}$ using estimates of Born rule probabilities associated with circuits in $\mc{C}$.
-For this purpose it is practical to define a poly-box over $\mc{C}$.
+For this purpose {{}}{we} define a poly-box over $\mc{C}$.

 \defn{\emph{(poly-box).} A poly-box over a family of quantum circuits $\mc{C}=\set{c_a~|~a\in \mc{A}^*}$ with associated family of probability distributions $\mathbb{P}=\set{\mc{P}_a~|~a\in \mc{A}^*}$ is a classical algorithm that, for all $a\in \mc{A}^*, \epsilon, \delta>0$ and $S\in \set{0,1,\bullet}^{k_n}$, can be used to compute an estimate $\hat{p}$ of $\mc{P}_{a}(S)$ such that $\hat{p}$ satisfies the accuracy requirement: